 Rowan University IRT also provides training for Rowan University staff and students on specialized applications used at Rowan University.
 IRT also provides free access to Lynda.com.
 Lynda.com provides on demand, online training 24/7.
-All Rowan University staff and students have access to Lynda.com's entire library of over 1100 courses such as SPSS, AutoCAD, Adobe Photoshop,, MS Office, Wordpress, and more.
+All Rowan University staff and students have access to LinkedIn Learning's, formerly Lynda.com, entire library of over 1100 courses such as SPSS, AutoCAD, Adobe Photoshop, MS Office, Wordpress, and more.
 See the IRT Training Services web page for more information.

-To inquire about other Library classes, or to schedule an educational session, please contact the Library at (856) 566-6800, or send us an email through the Ask A Librarian form.
+To schedule an educational session, please contact the Library at (856) 566-6800, or send us an email through the Ask A Librarian form.

 Participants will learn simple, effective techniques for searching these databases.
 The benefit of personal accounts, saving searches and full text articles, sharing results with collaborators, creating alerts for current awareness, and importing citations into the Endnote reference management software will also be covered.

 Call it “Evidence Based Practice” or “Evidence Based Medicine,” the principles are the same for all health-related professions.
 Professions in nursing, medicine, physical therapy, psychology, and social work are using EBHC to provide more effective patient care.
 This course provides an overview of what EBHC means to clinical practice and research and the resources that the library has available for specific disciplines.

 Manage Your Citations With EndNote

 Learn the basics of this powerful bibliographic management program.
 Attendees will learn how to enter references, import references from PubMed and other databases, work with figures and charts, change publication styles, find and attach full-text articles, and insert references into a paper.
 No previous experience with EndNote is necessary to attend this class.